 - Plant Posse Art and Jewelry – Yep, Art and jewelry

 - Matt & Nat – Vegan bags and shoes

-- Will’s Vegan Store – Shoes and apparel
+- Will’s Vegan Store – Vegan shoes and apparel

-- Mooshoes – Many brands of vegan shoes, bags, and apparel
+- Mooshoes – Many brands of vegan shoes, bags, and clothing

 All of these, pretty much, have Facebooks, Instagrams, etc. You can read their specifics, because they care.
 Some more about animals, some environment, some fair wage.
 All good.